Super Mario World: Development

-Miyamoto said he had wanted Mario to have a dinosaur companion ever since Super Mario Bros., but Nintendo engineers could not add such a character into the game due to the limitations of the Nintendo Entertainment System (NES).
+Miyamoto had wanted Mario to have a dinosaur companion since Super Mario Bros., but engineers could not add such a character due to the limitations of the Nintendo Entertainment System (NES).
 The inspiration for Yoshi can be traced back even further; Miyamoto designed a green dragon for the 1984 game Devil World which shared many similarities with Yoshi.
 During the development of Super Mario Bros.
 3, Miyamoto had a number of sketches around his desk, including an image of Mario riding a horse.
-As development of Super Mario World progressed, the team opted to set the game in a "dinosaur land", so Tezuka asked designer Shigefumi Hino to draw a reptile-like creature based on Miyamoto's sketches.
+As development of Super Mario World progressed, the team opted to use a "dinosaur land" setting, so Tezuka asked designer Shigefumi Hino to draw a reptile-like creature based on Miyamoto's sketches.
 Hino originally produced a design that Tezuka deemed too reptilian, and "didn't really fit into the Mario world", so he encouraged the designer to create a "cuter" character.
 Tezuka speculated that Miyamoto's love of horse riding, as well as country and western themes, influenced Yoshi's creation.

 Reflecting on how he had created different melodies for Super Mario Bros.
 3, composer Koji Kondo decided to reuse the same themes for Super Mario World, albeit in a rearranged form.
-By doing this, he assumed players would be able to recognise the same melodies, while exposing them to new variations of music as they progressed through the game.
+By doing this, he assumed players would be able to recognise the same melodies, while exposing them to new variations of music as they progressed.
 As Super Mario World was the first game developed for the SNES, Kondo felt "overjoyed" at being able to compose music by using eight sounds at once.
-To express the technological novelty of the new console, he used several different instruments, implementing them all one after the other in the game's title song.
+To express the technological novelty of the new console, he used several different instruments, implementing them all one after the other in the title song.
 As development progressed, Kondo grew concerned over how people would react to his unusual combinations of instruments as he noted the use of more traditional square waves and triangle waves had "gained acceptance" with consumers.
-For the game's sound effects, Kondo decided to use a variety of musical instruments, as opposed to square waves, to emphasise that the game used traditional technology with a hybrid of new materials.
-It took Kondo around a year and a half to write all the music for the game.
+For the sound effects, Kondo decided to use a variety of musical instruments, as opposed to square waves, to emphasise that the game used traditional technology with a hybrid of new materials.
+It took Kondo around a year and a half to write all the music.